Brittanysacha/Mini-Project/README.md

 # Mini-project IV

 ## Project/Goals
 The objective of this project was to create a loan prediction algorithm as a crucial component of a pipeline, with the aim of determining an individual's eligibility for loan approval.
-This predictive algorithm was intended to be deployed onto an AWS instance.
+This predictive algorithm was intended to be deployed locally and as a AWS instance.

 For a high-level overview, please refer to this [short presentation](https://www.canva.com/design/DAFkClSAw-s/h6af3XX8ehkz54VzbrbA_Q/edit?utm_content=DAFkClSAw-s&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton).